Retirement Retired Life

 Tada Images/Adobe SNAP welcomed here sign

-Eligible seniors can also apply for the government’s Supplemental Nutrition Assistance Program (SNAP).
-Each household must meet certain income requirements to receive SNAP benefits and you must apply through your state.
+Eligible seniors can also apply for the government's Supplemental Nutrition Assistance Program (SNAP).
+Each household must meet specific income requirements to receive SNAP benefits, and you must apply through your state.

-Once approved, the program will send out an Electronic Benefit Transfer (EBT) card, which functions like a debit card and will be refilled monthly with a specific amount based on how many people live in your home.
+Once approved, the program will send an Electronic Benefit Transfer (EBT) card, which functions like a debit card and is refilled monthly with a specific amount based on how many people live in your home.

-Seniors can use their SNAP cards to pay for groceries like produce, meat and fish, dairy products, bread, non-alcoholic beverages, and seeds and plants.
+Seniors can use their SNAP cards to purchase groceries such as produce, meat and fish, dairy products, bread, non-alcoholic beverages, and seeds and plants.

 Senior Farmers' Market Nutrition Program